Francesca Martinez: Career

+In 2015, she opened series 11 of Live At The Apollo, which also featured Alan Carr and Nish Kumar.
+In 2016, Martinez supported Frankie Boyle on his sell-out UK tour Hurt Like You've Never Been Loved.

 Martinez has become a regular face on television, including appearances on The Frank Skinner Show, Russell Howard's Good News (BBC Three), The Jonathan Ross Show, ITV's Loose Women, Free Speech (BBC3), RTÉ's The Saturday Night Show with Brendan O'Connor, Adam Hills Tonight, Spicks and Specks and Question Time on BBC1.

-She has written scripts for the BBC and Channel 4.
+Martinez has written scripts for the BBC and Channel 4.
 In 2018, her debut radio play How We're Loved aired on BBC Radio Four.

 Campaigning

 On 8 December 2012, Martinez launched a campaign War on Welfare which pledged to get 100,000 supporters to sign a petition calling for an end to UK government cuts for disability benefits and an independent impact assessment of the government's welfare changes.
 The petition attracted 5,000 signatures in the first 48 hours and achieved its target of 100,000 supporters on 30 November 2013.

 An outspoken opponent of welfare reform by the government, she uses her public profile to raise issues about disability and fight for what she believes would be a fairer system.
 Martinez said: "As a disabled person in the media, I want to help give this issue a voice.
 It's morally wrong for the government to target those in need instead of saving money by targeting the real causes of this crisis – and close tax loopholes and regulate the financial sector.
 To me, it's a human rights issue."

 She is patron of a number of charities.

 She has challenged the government in numerous TV interviews, including on Newsnight and This Week, and in other TV appearances such as Question Time.

 In 2015 she helped organise This Changes Everything, a one-day event on climate and social justice, with Naomi Klein, Russell Brand, and many other speakers.
 The event was streamed globally and aimed to kick-start a movement to unify the left against climate change.